Shashwat Sachdev: Career

 Shashwat started his career in 2011 in Hollywood, Los Angeles working on numerous projects before moving to India in 2016.

-In 2017, he was the music composer for Phillauri, which starred Anushka Sharma and Diljit Dosanjh.
+In 2017, he was chosen as the music composer for Phillauri, which starred Anushka Sharma and Diljit Dosanjh.

 In 2018, he composed four songs for Veere Di Wedding, a Bollywood female buddy comedy film, directed by Shashanka Ghosh.
-The film stars Kareena Kapoor Khan, Sonam Kapoor Ahuja, Swara Bhaskar and Shikha Talsania.
-He scored for Selection Day an Indian Netflix Original Sports web television series, based on Aravind Adiga's 2016 novel of the same name.
-Produced by Anil Kapoor and Anand Tucker.
+The film starred Kareena Kapoor Khan, Sonam Kapoor Ahuja, Swara Bhaskar and Shikha Talsania.
+In the same year, he scored for Selection Day, an Indian Netflix Original sports web television series, based on Aravind Adiga's 2016 novel of the same name.
+It was produced by Anil Kapoor and Anand Tucker.

-In 2019 he composed the music as well as background score for Uri: The Surgical Strike, an Indian action film written and directed by debutant Aditya Dhar and produced by Ronnie Screwvala under his banner RSVP Movies starring Vicky Kaushal.
-The film is based on the 2016 Indian Army's surgical strikes on PoK in retaliation for the Uri attack.
+In 2019, he composed the music as well as the background score for Uri: The Surgical Strike, an Indian action film written and directed by debutant Aditya Dhar, and produced by Ronnie Screwvala under his banner RSVP Movies.
+The film, starring Vicky Kaushal, is based on the 2016 Indian Army's surgical strikes on PoK in retaliation for the Uri attack.
 The film's music received rave reviews.
 His background score was also appreciated and released separately on popular demand.
-Shashwat won the award for Best Background Music in the 66th National Film Awards for Uri: The Surgical Strike.
-He won the 65th Filmfare R.D.
-Burman Award for best new and upcoming talent.
-Shashwat also won the 21st IIFA Award for best background score for Uri: The Surgical Strike.
+Shashwat won the award for Best Background Music at the 66th National Film Awards and the IIFA Award for Best Background Score at the 21st IIFA Awards for Uri: The Surgical Strike.
+He also won the 65th Filmfare R.D.
+Burman Award for Best New and Upcoming Talent.

-He released a production album titled Euphoria And The Following Realties along with Extreme Music for which his track Dharma won Best World Production Music 2021 and Shashwat himself won PRS Foundation The Best Newcomer 2021 in the Production Music Awards 2021 held in London on 12 December 2021 that celebrate the best production music libraries and most talented composers from all over the world.
+In 2021, he released a production album titled Euphoria (And the Following Realities) under Extreme Music.
+The track "Dharma", from the album, won Best World Production Music 2021 and Shashwat himself won PRS Foundation The Best Newcomer 2021 in the Production Music Awards 2021 held in London on 12 December 2021.

-In 2022 he worked Attack an Indian Hindi-language superhero film directed and co-written by Lakshya Raj Anand.The film produced by Jayantilal Gada, John Abraham and Ajay Kapoor, stars John Abraham alongside Jacqueline Fernandez and Rakul Preet Singh.
+In 2022, he worked on the soundtrack of the film Attack: Part 1, an Indian Hindi-language superhero film directed and co-written by Lakshya Raj Anand.
+The film produced by Jayantilal Gada, John Abraham and Ajay Kapoor, starred John Abraham alongside Jacqueline Fernandez and Rakul Preet Singh.